cjdoris/pAdicGaloisGroup/README.md

 How to deduce the Galois group using resolvents.

 - `All [Stat:STATISTIC, Choice:SUBGROUP_CHOICE]`: Enumerate all possible Galois groups, then eliminate possibilities until only one remains. `Stat` is the statistic used to distinguish between possible Galois groups. `Choice` determines how to choose which subgroups to form resolvents from.
-- `Maximal [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, DescendWhen, Descend, Useful, Reprocess:BOOL, Reset:BOOL, Blacklist:BOOL, Dedupe:BOOL]`: Work down the graph of possible Galois groups by maximal inclusion. `Stat` is the statistic used to distinguish between possible Galois groups. `Choice` determines how to choose which subgroups to form resolvents from.
+- `Maximal [Stat:STATISTIC, Choice:SUBGROUP_CHOICE, DescendWhen, Descend, Useful, Reprocess:BOOL, Reset:BOOL, Blacklist:BOOL, Dedupe:BOOL]`: Work down the graph of possible Galois groups by maximal inclusion.
+  - `Stat`: The statistic used to distinguish between possible Galois groups.
+  - `Choice`: Determines how to choose which subgroups to form resolvents from.
   - `DescendWhen` When to descend through the graph.
 One of:
     - `Sufficient`: Don't descend if there are two groups in the pool which might be equal to the Galois group, or if there is one in the pool which might be equal and it has a child which might contain the Galois group.
 In either of these cases, we can certainly deduce some information (via the `Sufficient` measure of usefulness), so we only descend when we don't know if we can deduce anything.
     - `Always`: Descend as soon as possible.